Abdelhz/da_python_p13_v2/README.md

 ### Deployment RUN

+- Add the `URL` given by your `Render Web Service` to the `ALLOWED_HOSTS` list in your `settings.py`.
-Simply commit your code and push it to your github (the one linked to your CircleCI Pipeline) !
+- After adding the `Render web service URL`, simply commit your code and push it to your github (the one linked to your CircleCI Pipeline), the pipeline will do the work
+- Visite the `URL` given by your `Render Web Service`.

 ### Environment variables to SETUP

 #### CircleCI environment variables

-- DOCKERHUB_PASS : `Your Docker username`;
-- DOCKERHUB_USER : `Your Docker password`;
-- RENDER_DEPLOY_HOOK_URL : `Your render web service hook` (obtained from the render web service settings page after creating the render web service and linking it to your docker image from docker hub.);
-- SECRET_KEY : `Your django secret key` (generated earlier);
-- SENTRY_DSN : `Your Sentry DSN key` (obtained from sentry website in your project);
-- TAG : `Your main image TAG` (The custom tag you chose for the main image).

 | Name                     | Value                        | Description |
 | ------------------------ | ---------------------------- | ----------- |